 When you walk around Brooklands you may marvel at some of the larger aircraft and wonder how did they get to the museum?
 Well you may be surprised to know that most came by road, only 4 arrived by flying into Brooklands.
 I was involved in some way in getting most of them in.
 The same is pretty much true of the smaller aircraft and many other exhibits, I also was involved in collecting some that later left the museum.
 On a few occasion I had time to also film the work, or if I was operating the crane (Milly or the Belle) giving the camera to someone else to film for me.

-Milly was constructed by AEC in 1954 as a Six Wheel Drive Militant Chassis Cab for the British Army and first used as a general cargo truck with the Army Registration Number 36BM73.
-She had done very few miles when she was purchased by London Transport in October 1966 who had Boughtons body her (and another 4x4 AEC) as Master Breakdown Tenders.
+Milly is responsible for moving most of the Brooklands collection around and reassembling many of the aircraft there She was constructed by AEC in 1954 as a 6 Wheel Drive Militant Chassis Cab for the British Army She had done very few miles when she was purchased by London Transport in October 1966 who had Boughton Engineering body her as Master Breakdown Tenders.
 The Cranes fitted were full power slewing models.

-Milly now numbered 1456MR, spent the next fourteen years working for London Transport, based at Camberwell Garage until sold for scarp in 1981.
+Milly, spent the next 14 years working for London Transport, based at Camberwell Garage until sold for scarp in 1981.
 I found her in 1983 and purchased her to work at National Rescues new depot at Brooklands.
 In the nineties when I retried from NRG I moved her onto the museum site (where she was spending most of her spare time anyway) and she has worked there ever since. see more at www.millytant.com.

 The incredible Brooklands Napier-Railton although a Museum Exhibit also gets to come out and perform at special events like Goodwood, Dunsfold wings and wheel as well as on the Brooklands Circuit, where possible I try to film it.